DevecorSoft/blog/cn/devecor/blog/doc.md

 > :memo: **Note:** the details of how-to deploy are beyound this blog.

-[^1]: Even if you havn't ever used `Python`, you probably an't gonna need to install a Python interpreter!
+[^1]: Even if you haven't ever used `Python`, you probably ain't gonna need to install a Python interpreter!
 By default, it's preinstalled for Mac users and most of Linux users.
-You can check it by `python3 -V`.
-But for windows users, you have to download it from [official website](https://www.python.org/downloads/).
+You can check it by execute the command `python3 -V`.
+But for Windows users, you have to download it from the [official website](https://www.python.org/downloads/).

-[^2]: By default, miniconda will jump to `base` interpreter if you close the terminal and reopen it. we have to activate `docs` environment once again with `conda activate docs`.
+[^2]: By default, miniconda will jump to the `base` interpreter if you close the terminal and reopen it.
+We have to activate the `docs` environment once again with the command `conda activate docs`.